Clinton College was not ranked in College Factual's 2024 Best Overall Colleges report. This could be for a number of reasons, including lack of data.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The on-time graduation rate for someone pursuing a bachelor's degree is typically four years.
-This rate at Clinton College for first-time, full-time students is 100%, which is better than the national average of 33.3%.
+The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
+This rate is 9% for first-time, full-time students at Clinton College, which is lower than the national rate of 33.3%.

 During the 2017-2018 academic year, there were 119 undergraduates at Clinton College with 102 being full-time and 17 being part-time.